Vexatos/BeamExtended/README.md

 This repo is scheduled for massive changes :D

+# Addons
-# Skip this boring process and just get BeX on Google Chrome http://goo.gl/Ewd2XN
+* BEx on Google Chrome - http://goo.gl/Ewd2XN
+* BEx on FireFox Addons - No link available

-# BeamExtended
+# BeamExtended (BEx)
 Extend the unextended potential of Beam!

 This extension will expand the use of Beam.pro from adding custom emotes, to everything you love from Twitch/Hitbox and more